Implications of the EU 2020+ Budget Negotiations for South East Europe (I/II)

 This was the first of two webinars that are organized with the aim to introduce the concept of public finances at the European Union (EU) level, especially its multi-annual financial framework and annual budget.
 Both webinars discuss the challenges in the negotiations on EU financial framework for the post-2020 period, and raise awareness about the implications of these negotiations on funds available to South East European (SEE) countries.

 As the result of the United Kingdom's referendum on its EU membership, publication of the European Commission’s proposal of multi-annual financial framework beyond 2020 has been postponed for May 2018, by which time the impact of Brexit on the EU's finances should be clearer.
-This multi-annual financial framework will have to 'fund more with less' since it is under increasing pressure to boost employment and growth, improve governance of the euro area, strengthen security and military cooperation, manage migration flows, and tackle climate change.
+This financial framework will have to 'fund more with less' since it is under increasing pressure to boost employment and growth, improve governance of the euro area, strengthen security and military cooperation, manage migration flows, and tackle climate change.

 - the key EU challenges that will be addressed in the forthcoming multi-annual financial framework, and

 - the position of pre-accession funds in these negotiations.

 What you learned?